 It’s the time of year to not only watch the great horror classics, but read them as well.
 Every Fall, you’ll see people dusting off the Stephen King titles they love to revisit or still haven’t gotten around to.
-And of course, people will revisit the classics.
-They’ll read Poe and Lovecraft, Dracula and Frankenstein.
+And of course, people will reread the classics.
+They’ll look back on Poe and Lovecraft, Dracula and Frankenstein.

 But what about the children?
 Young fans probably aren’t ready for King, they may not understand the language in Dracula or Frankenstein, and even those books have some pretty scary and intense moments.

 Did You Know?
 Wicked Horror TV Has Classic and Independent Horror Films Available to Stream for Free!